Want windows on your garage doors? Here’s what you need to know

 - Insert the new glass pane.

-- Have someone holding the outside window frame again, reinsert the screws into the inside retainer and screw them down, securing the glass.
+- Have someone hold the outside window frame again, reinsert the screws into the inside retainer and screw them down, securing the glass.
 Ensure that frame is securely sealed once more.

 At Gryphon, we ensure that all our supplies are of a high quality and are backed by over 25 years experience within the industry.